denoland/std/collections/README.md

 ## associateWith

 Builds a new Record using the given array as keys and choosing a value for each key using the given selector.
+If any of two pairs would have the same value the latest on will be used (overriding the ones before it).

 ```ts
 import { associateWith } from "https://deno.land/std@$STD_VERSION/collections/mod.ts";